Which city is cheaper, Hamburg or Athens?

 The spring attracts plenty of travelers to both Athens and Hamburg.
 The spring months attract visitors to Athens because of the activities around the city and the natural beauty.
 Also, the natural beauty are the main draw to Hamburg this time of year.

 Athens is much warmer than Hamburg in the spring.
-The temperature in Athens is usually 16°C (60°F) in April, and Hamburg stays around 8°C (46°F).
+The daily temperature in Athens averages around 16°C (60°F) in April, and Hamburg fluctuates around 8°C (46°F).

 In Athens, it's very sunny this time of the year.
 Athens usually receives more sunshine than Hamburg during spring.
 Athens gets 226 hours of sunny skies, while Hamburg receives 161 hours of full sun in the spring.